-General long-term debt of the District consists of bonds payable, judgements and capital leases.
-Debt service requirements for bonds and judgements are paid solely from the fund balance and the future revenues of the debt service fund.
-Capital leases are normally paid for from general, special revenue or capital projects funds.
+General long-term debt of the District normally consists of combined purpose bonds payable and capital leases.
+Debt service requirements for bonds and judgments are paid solely from the fund balance and the future revenues of the debt service fund, and capital leases are paid with other funds.